Logic is the study of the principles and methods of valid reasoning

 - Artifices of Deception and Distraction

-- The methods of deception and distraction used to fool people and change the subject
+- The methods of deception and distraction are used to fool people and divert their attention.

 - Bias